WhitakerLab/scona/CONTRIBUTING.md

 And now you're ready to roll! :tada:

-Thank you for reading this far through BrainNetworksInPython's contributing guidelines :sparkles::hibiscus::tada:.
+Thank you for reading this far through scona's contributing guidelines :sparkles::hibiscus::tada:.
 As always, if you have any question, see any typo's, or have suggestions or corrections for these guidelines don't hesitate to [let us know](#how-to-get-in-touch):heart_eyes:.